Cheri Oteri: 2001–present

 Oteri has appeared in supporting roles in the films Liar Liar, Inspector Gadget, Scary Movie, Dumb and Dumberer: When Harry Met Lloyd, and Southland Tales; and voiced characters in The Ant Bully and Shrek the Third.

 She starred in two TV pilots that did not make it to air: Loomis and With You in Spirit; and made guest appearances in the series Just Shoot Me!, Strangers with Candy, and Curb Your Enthusiasm.
 In 2009, Oteri became a regular voice cast in the Fox animated comedy series, Sit Down, Shut Up.
 She voices Helen Klench, the unappreciated librarian who often gets mistaken for objects, such as brooms or toilet brushes.
 The series premiered on April 19, 2009 and moved to Comedy Central in May 2010.

 Oteri played a tooth fairy on Imagination Movers, a regular on the Playhouse Disney block.
 She starred in the AMC web series Liza Life Coach in 2010.
 Oteri appeared in the pilot episode of Glory Daze, which premiered on TBS on November 16, 2010.
 She hosted AXS TV's Gotham Comedy Live on May 26, 2016, in New York City.

 Oteri is an occasional guest on Jeff Lewis' talk radio show on Radio Andy, the Andy Cohen channel on SiriusXM.
 She also appeared as a guest judge on Season 34, episode 9 of Beat Bobby Flay entitled, Cheri Takes the Cake.

+In 2025, Oteri began a recurring role on the NBC sitcom Happy's Place as Monica, the health inspector.
+In 2026, she reprised her role as Gail Hailstorm in the revived Scary Movie sequel.